gowthaminalla/vsdbbcud4f/README.md

 8) open a new text file and paste the spice netlsit and add the command lines according to ngspice
 9) save the text file with a .cir extension

-## Ngspice installation for windows 10
+## Ngspice installation and usage for windows 10
 ngspice is the open source simulator.
 Follow the steps below to install ngspice on windows10:
 1) Click on [this](http://ngspice.sourceforge.net/download.html) to download ngspice software.